garden-io/garden/examples/cert-manager-ext-dns/README.md

 | cert-manager  |  v1.11.0   |
 | external-dns  |   v6.13.3  |

-In this example, we are utilizing the `container` and `helm` modules supported by Garden, providing automation and security to the process.
+In this example, we are utilizing the brand new actions introduced in Garden Bonsai, providing automation and security to the process.

 ### Folder structure